-- .1 assess the implications of the possible adoption of regional harmonised procedures for the uniform implementation of the BWM Convention in the Mediterranean, within the framework of the Barcelona Convention, on BWM.2/Circ.35 and BWM.2/Circ.39, as referred to, respectively, in paragraphs 10 and 11 above; and - .2 confirm the need for these to be eventually communicated to the IMO and circulated to IMO Member States for their information and action as appropriate.

-21 In this context, the Secretariat considers that the Fifteenth Meeting of the Focal Points of REMPEC to be tentatively held in June 2023 should be informed of the proposals set out in the present document as well as of the outcome of the discussions referred to in paragraph 19 above.
+- The Secretariat also proposes to liaise with the IMO Secretariat as well as the OSPAR Commission/Bonn Agreement7 Secretariat and the HELCOM Secretariat to: - .1 assess the implications of the possible adoption of regional harmonised procedures for the uniform implementation of the BWM Convention in the Mediterranean, within the framework of the Barcelona Convention, on BWM.2/Circ.35 and BWM.2/Circ.39, as referred to, respectively, in paragraphs 10 and 11 above; and - .2 confirm the need for these to be eventually communicated to the IMO and circulated to IMO Member States for their information and action as appropriate. - In this context, the Secretariat considers that the Fifteenth Meeting of the Focal Points of REMPEC to be tentatively held in June 2023 should be informed of the proposals set out in the present document as well as of the outcome of the discussions referred to in paragraph 20 above.